qdm12/My-Computing-course/03. Vagrant/readme.md

 - And/Or enter `vagrant destroy` to delete it completely.

 ## Probems before Vagrant
-- It only works on my machine :recycle:
+- It only works on my machine :poop:
 - OS compatibility issues, "Portability" :-1:
 - Your program and environment should be like :sheep:, not like your :poodle: